For free initial legal advice about Civil Partnership Dissolution call our Family Law Solicitors on 03306069626 and we will help you.

 Important: In order to protect your financial assets, we recommend that you resolve your money matters alongside dissolving your Civil Partnership, and, depending upon the particular facts of your case, we may recommend delaying the application to finalise the process until your money matters have been resolved.

 If you want to separate from your Civil Partner but don’t want to dissolve the partnership, or it has been less than a year since you registered your Civil Partnership, you can apply to the Court for a Separation Order.

 The family Court will grant you a Separation Order if you can prove at least one of the following:

 - Your partner has behaved unreasonably.

 - You and your partner have lived apart for two years, and you both agree to a Separation Order.

 - You and your partner have lied apart for at least five years.

 If you get a Separation Order and want to dissolve your Civil Partnership at a later stage, you will be able to use the same evidence you used to get the Separation Order.

-Call our Family Solicitors about Civil Partnership Dissolution on 03306069626 or contact us and we will help you.
+Call our Family Solicitors about Civil Partnership Dissolution on 03306069626 and we will help you.

 The family law team at Co-op Legal Services includes specialist Family Solicitors, Divorce Solicitors and Children Law Solicitors with Resolution Accreditation and Resolution accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.